Four basic forms of employee loyalty

 There is no longer the unconditional sovereignty of authority.
 Horizontal loyalties have taken their place.
 Networks have replaced the hierarchy as a principle of organization.
 And they are everywhere to the safety net, where conventional safety nets fail.

-The so-called “strong ties”, which included traditional family groups and lifelong employment, are threatened with extinction.
+Because the so-called “strong ties”, which included traditional family groups and lifelong employment, are threatened with extinction.
 In their place are the “weak ties”.

 All five loyalties must be developed